Pravasi Bharatiya Divas: Indore’s famous street food hubs gear up to offer mouth-watering snacks to guests | Headlines

 - India

-The Chowpatty operators here have made preparations to whip up traditional dishes for those taking part in the high-profile gathering, representatives of their associations said on Thursday.
-Sarafa Chowpatty, also known as the paradise for 'chaat' lovers, has been accorded the status of a "clean street food hub" by the Food Safety and Standards Authority of India (FSSAI).
+Sarafa Chowpatty here, known as a paradise for 'chaat' lovers, has been accorded the status of "clean street food hub" by the Food Safety and Standards Authority of India (FSSAI).

 "We will serve traditional delicacies like 'bhutta ka kees', peas and green gram 'kachori' and garadu (a yam-based savoury) free of cost to the foreign guests.
 We want the guests to carry with them a unique experience of taste," he said.